FPN AskPsy

 Master Forensic Psychology:

-Year 1: All modules in period 0 and 1
+Year 1: All courses in period 1 (cohort 2024/2025)

 Research Internship PSY5609/PSY5612